 Unfortunately, it seems to have played a role in the decision to cease operations at La Pizzaiolle’s Plateau location nonetheless.
 But the owner hopes the retro 1952 diner that accommodated his pizzeria will live on.
 “We hope to avoid, by all means, the demolition of this architectural icon, and we will offer all the technical support we can to the future buyer concerning his move,” the Facebook post says.

-The diner was imported from Boston by La Pizzaiolle owner Daniel Noiseux in 1991, after being spotted laying fallow during a trip to Massachusetts.
-It was restored and expanded to house La Pizzaiolle, and has undergone renovations to its Formica-tabled interior over the years as well.
+La Pizzaiolle owner Daniel Noiseux imported the diner from Boston in 1991, after spotting it lying fallow during a trip to Massachusetts.
+It was restored and expanded to house La Pizzaiolle and has undergone renovations to its Formica-tabled interior over the years.
 It boasts a $250,000 price tag.

 - Ce restaurant iconique de la rue Saint-Denis annonce sa fermeture officielle et la vente de sa bâtisse [Silo 57]